What is USCIS Case Status Tracker? How to Track My US Immigration Case?

 - Your I-130 has been approved: congratulations!
 But this is only the first step in the process of getting a Green Card.
 You still need to prepare form I-485 Application to Register Permanent Residence or Adjust Status, if you stay in the U.S.

 Download the Lawfully Case Tracker app on your phone.
 Enter a receipt number of your case and fill out all information including the filing date, the visa type, and the reviewing service center.
-Once you register a case, you don't need to come visit the app or the USCIS website anymore.
-Instead, the app will automatically push notifications to you when your case status is updated.
+Once you register a case, you don't need to visit the USCIS website anymore.
+Instead, the app will automatically give you a push notification when your USCIS case status is updated.

-When you receive notifications, the app not merely presents you with a USCIS message for your current status, but also supplements the meaning of the message and what to expect in the next step.
+When you receive notifications, the app not only presents you with a USCIS message for your current case status, but also supplements the meaning of the message and what to expect in the next step.

-Whereas the USCIS website simply conveys and updates the status of your application, Lawfully case tracker app obtains comprehensive information on your case for you: 1) the smart app predicts the expected decision date of your application based on the data of the same visa type we have collected for over 3 years.
+Whereas the USCIS website simply displays and updates the status of your application, the Lawfully case tracker app obtains comprehensive information on your case for you: 1) the smart app predicts the expected decision date and processing times of your application, based on the data of the same visa type we have collected over the years.
 2) it even generates the probability of the approval and RFE rate of your application.
 If you subscribe to Lawfully's Case Analysis Pro, you can register up to 10 cases and monitor "Your Ranking" among other users of the same visa type so that you are able to check how many applicants are ahead of you before the decision of your case.

 Have you applied for a visa outside the U.S.?
-We are expanding the coverage of our case tracking, and you will be able to track your NVC case soon in the coming weeks.
-If you want to straighten out your long and complicated immigration journey, download Lawfully App now!
+We are expanding the coverage of our case tracking, and you are now able to track your NVC cases with Lawfully as well.
+If you want to straighten out your long and complicated immigration journey, download the Lawfully App now!

 Get related information right away!